menu

 • If the image is displayed via an RSS feed or an embedded feed of any kind.

 • DO Get a lawyer.
-Make an appointment with one who practices copyright law.
-They will want to know those dates that I posted above, because copyright is a very fact specific practice.
+Make an appointment with one who practices copyright law regularly.
+They will want to know those dates that I posted above, because copyright is a very nuanced and fact specific practice.

 • DO NOT panic.